LeeyaD/rb120/prep_written.md

 ### SELF (OOP15)
 Using `self` allows us to be explicit about what our program is referencing.
 What `self` refers to depends on what scope it's used in.

-When used within an instance method it refers to the instance itself (i.e. the calling object) For example, inside setter methods
+**When used within an instance method it refers to the instance itself (i.e. the calling object)**
 ```ruby
 def name=(n)
   self.name = n
 end
 ```
-without `self` Ruby will interpret `name` as a local variable and no state would be set.
+Here we're using `self` inside a setter method, without it Ruby will interpret `name` as a local variable and no state would be set.

-When used within a class but outside of an instance variable, `self` will refers to the class itself
+**When used within a class but outside of an instance method, `self` refers to the class itself**
 ```ruby
 class Seamstress
   def self.who_am_i?